Wakanda/wakanda-oauth2/README.md

 - Add auto discovery component using configuration URL, ex : https://accounts.google.com/.well-known/openid-configuration
 - Declare dependencies in a packages.json file
 - See if it is possible to use the Wakanda Crypto library

+##Feature Request / Bug Report
+Please open an issue for any bugs or feature request or contact me directly at `hamzahik@gmail.com`